robotology/superquadric-lib/README.md

  3. `SuperquadricLibVis`, to visualize everything (it requires 1. and 2.);
  4. `Superquadric-Pipeline`, an executable that computes the object superquadric and the grasping pose starting from an object point cloud and show the results using the visualizer.
 It requires 1 - 3.

- ## Link
+ ## How to link
- Once the library is installed, you can link it using CMake by writing the following line of code in your project CMakeLists.txt:
+ Once the library is installed, you can link it using `CMake` by writing the following line of code in your project `CMakeLists.txt`:

  ```
 find_package(SuperquadricLib<tag> 0.1 EXACT REQUIRED)